adonyssantos/santosma-home-server/README.md

 # Santosma Home Server

 This is the home server of Santosma.
 It is a server that runs on a Raspberry Pi 4 and is used for various purposes.
 The server is running on a Raspberry Pi 4 with 4GB of RAM and a 64GB SD card.
-The server is running on Fedora Server.
+The server is running on Ubuntu Server.

 ## Credentials